mattmiyata/socketioserver/README.md

 # Chatter
-This is a simple chat app using socket.io and react
+This is the server code for the simple chat app using socket.io and react

+Note: the vite compiled code for front end is located in the 'public' folder

 Server side is used to ingest socket requests.
 Session information is kept to client side.